NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 Primary analysis of the initial FASTQ files was performed beforehand.
 Reads were mapped with ``bowtie2`` with default parameters.
 Resulting BAM files were deduplicated using Picard and blacklisted regions were removed.
 Peak files were generated using ``MACS2`` using very standard parameters: ``--qval cutoff 0.01``.
 In this case no replicates were used to call the peaks.
 BigWig files were generated with ``deepTools`` to 1x coverage.
 Resulting files are available under ``/sw/courses/epigenomics/quantitative_chip_simon/K562_CTCF_CnR``

 .. attention::
    You can download bigWig and peak annotations.
-Most of what we are going to do can be done locally on aregular laptop.
+Most of what we are going to do can be done locally on a regular laptop.
 When this is not the case, Uppmax-specific instructions will be given.
 In case something does not work properly, the output of most of these is available also in the workshop folder and in this documentation.

 When running things on Uppmax, copy the files to your home directory: